Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 One of the best cities near Gdansk for day trips is Malbork.
 In particular, you need to visit the magnificent Malbork Castle.

-Malbork Castle sits inside a large Gothic fortress complex that was built in the 13th century and today is a UNESCO World Heritage Site.
+Malbork Castle is part of a large Gothic fortress complex built in the 13th century and is a UNESCO World Heritage Site today.

-In addition to its fascinating history, the castle is full of interesting statues and beautiful architecture.
+In addition to its fascinating history, the castle is full of intriguing statues and beautiful architecture.
 It’s also the largest castle in the world by land area.

 13. Tczew